pagkly/Zed/Investopedia3/Understanding the Estate Tax.md

 ## How Federal Estate Taxes Work

-Under what is known as the [unlimited marital deduction](https://www.investopedia.com/terms/u/unlimited-marital-deduction.asp), the estate tax does not apply to assets that will be transferred to a surviving spouse.
+Under what is known as the [[unlimited marital deduction]](https://www.investopedia.com/terms/u/unlimited-marital-deduction.asp), the estate tax does not apply to assets that will be transferred to a surviving spouse.
 However, when the surviving spouse who inherited an estate dies, the beneficiaries may then owe estate taxes if the estate exceeds the exclusion limit.

-For 2021, the [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) (IRS) requires estates with combined gross assets and prior taxable gifts exceeding $11.7 million (up from $11.58 million for 2020) to file a federal estate tax return and [pay estate tax as required](https://www.investopedia.com/ask/answers/101315/are-estate-distributions-taxable.asp).1
+For 2021, the [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) (IRS) requires estates with combined gross assets and prior taxable gifts exceeding $11.7 million (up from $11.58 million for 2020) to file a federal estate tax return and [[pay estate tax as required]](https://www.investopedia.com/ask/answers/101315/are-estate-distributions-taxable.asp).1

 In many instances, the effective U.S. estate tax rate is substantially lower than the top federal statutory rate of 37%.1 This happens in part because of the tax being assessed only on the portion of an estate that exceeds the exclusion limit.